I've tried all of the best coffee machines out there — these are the 9 I'd recommend for a barista-worthy brew

 Reasons to avoid

-Home baristas will love the Sage Bambino, which is Sage's latest and most budget-friendly coffee machine.
+Home baristas will love the Sage Bambino, which is Sage's most budget-friendly machine.
 It's not cheap (of course, it's Sage) but it is decent value-for-money, with pre-infusion which very effectively extracts creamy and smooth crema for a luscious layer on top of your espresso.
-The preheat is only three seconds, which is very impressive, and the milk steaming wand also preheats very fast.
-It gives out 130-degree steam which was very effective at creating steamed milk in a jiffy.

-When extracting we did find that the Sage Bambino rattles slightly, so it's not the quietest coffee machine on the market.
+When extracting I did find that the Sage Bambino rattles slightly, so it's not the quietest coffee machine on the market.
 Cleaning is easy though, with a drip tray that simply pulls out for a rinse, and an easily flushed steam wand.

 It also gives that classic Sage look, but in a machine that's narrow without losing any features.
 It comes with the same cup holder on top, the sturdy backlit buttons and a removable water tank that makes it easy to fill up despite the smaller size.
 It's a winner in our books.